Simple and Advanced technical Big Data terms

-Getting started with Big Data (BD)?
-Perhaps you’ve already got your feet wet in the world of BD, but still looking to expand your knowledge and cover the subjects you’ve heard of but didn’t quite have time to cover?
+Perhaps you have already got your feet wet in the world of BD, but still looking to expand your knowledge and cover the subjects you have heard of but did not quite have time to cover?

 It is not by any means exhaustive, but a good, light read prep before a meeting with a Big Data director or vendor – or a quick revisit before a job interview.
-Also, if you’re interested in similar terms related to Artificial Intelligence, I’d encourage to visit a similar blog post on our partner company – Sigmoidal.
+Also, if you are interested in similar terms related to Artificial Intelligence, I would encourage you to visit a similar blog post on our partner company – Sigmoidal.

 Big Data Scientist is a person who can take structured and unstructured data points and use his formidable skills in statistics, maths, and programming to organize them.
 He applies all his analytical power such as contextual understanding, industry knowledge, and understanding of existing assumptions to uncover the hidden solutions for business development.

 Data visualization is a proper solution when a quick look at a large amount of information is required.
 Using graphs, charts, diagrams, etc. allows the user to find interesting patterns or trends in the dataset.
 It also helps when it comes to validating data.
 The human eye can notice some unexpected values when they are presented in a graphical way.